TSGM

 Returns:

-float: Mixture function value.
+Mixture function value.

 sample_equipment(num_samples)[source]